 The problem is I am me.
 I can’t stop my crazy mind from wandering when it comes to easy desserts.
 Well, I can’t keep it from wandering on any kind of dessert really.

-I really did have plans this time to make a pan of plain rice krispie treats.
+I really did have plans this time to make a pan of the best rice krispie treats.
 But as I pulled out the cereal from the bottom cupboard, I glanced over to the other side where I keep the “off-limits” food.

 The bright orange packages of peanut butter cups started yelling at me.
 “Pick us!”
 “We would be great to use!”
 “You know how good we are!”